 Staff are given appropriate guidance on managing access to laptops which are used both at home and school and in creating secure passwords.

-Access to personal, private or sensitive information and data is restricted to authorized users only, with proper procedures being followed for authorizing and protecting login and password information.
+Access to personal, private or sensitive information and data is restricted to authorised users only, with proper procedures being followed for authorising and protecting login and password information.

-Remote access to school systems is covered by specific agreements and is never allowed to unauthorized third party users.
+Remote access to school systems is covered by specific agreements and is never allowed to unauthorised third party users.